Announcing the Scott C LaBarre Memorial Scholarship Program for Colorado blind and low-vision post-secondary students

 Mail completed applications to the attention of Cody Bair, Scholarship Committee Co-Chairperson, National Federation of the Blind of Colorado, 2233 W. Shepperd Avenue, Littleton, CO 80120, or email to NFBCO’s Administrative Assistant Lisa Bonderson at lbonderson@cocenter.org

-Completed application must be received by Monday, April 15, 2024.
+Completed applications must be received by Tuesday, April 15, 2025.

 Apply now for an NFB of Colorado State Scholarship!